adil-dhada/Visual-Studio-Landing-Page/ReadMe.md

 # Visual Studio Code

-Landing page for the visual studio code using only html and css
+Landing page for the visual studio code using only HTML and CSS

-Only basic html and css code.
+Only basic HTML and CSS code.

-Feel free to add or open issues.